Dean Lewington: Milton Keynes Dons

 Lewington signed a further contract extension with the club in July 2020, at which point he was the longest-serving player for a single club in the Football League.
-On 18 March 2021 - on the verge of his 800th appearance for the club - his contract was extended once again taking him into his 18th season with the MK Dons.
+On 18 March 2021 – on the verge of his 800th appearance for the club – his contract was extended once again taking him into his 18th season with the MK Dons.
 On 29 April 2021, Lewington's 800th appearance was recognised as the Moment of the Season at the 2021 EFL Awards.
 He was named Milton Keynes Dons Player of the Year for the 2020–21 season on 7 May 2021.

 On 3 August 2021, just four days before the beginning of the 2021–22 season, MK Dons announced Lewington would take over as interim caretaker manager following the departure of Russell Martin, whilst the club sought a permanent replacement.
 On 11 September 2021, Lewington made his 700th league appearance for the club in a 1–0 victory over Portsmouth.
 On 3 May 2022, Dean Lewington signed a new contract until 2023, taking him into his 19th season with the club.

+Despite relegation in the 2022–23 season, Lewington extended his contract with the club and was included in the Dons' retained list on 20 May 2023.
+On 26 December 2023, Lewington made his 771st league appearance for MK Dons, setting a new record for most career league appearances by a player for a single club in the history of the English Football League, a record previously held by Swindon Town's John Trollope since 1981.

+On 11 January 2024, in recognition of his record-breaking appearances and contribution to the club's perfect league record during the month prior, Lewington was named the EFL League Two Player of the Month for December 2023.

+On 16 May 2024, shortly before his 40th birthday, Lewington signed another contract extension lasting until 2025.
+He was later awarded the PFA Merit Award for 2024 in honour of his services to football.
+Following the departure of Mike Williamson to Carlisle United on 19 September 2024, Lewington became caretaker head coach of the club for a third time.
+On 7 April 2025, MK Dons announced that Lewington would retire at the end of the season.
+On 3 May 2025, he played his 917th and final game for the club against Swindon Town, coming on as a 93rd-minute substitute.

 Personal life

-He is the son of former England assistant manager Ray Lewington.
-Lewington and his longtime partner Gemma welcomed their first daughter Willow in the Summer of 2017.
-Two years later, the couple had their second daughter named Lottie on 29 February 2020.
+He is the son of former England assistant manager Ray Lewington, and the cousin of fellow footballer Luke Ayling.
+Lewington has two daughters: Willow (born 2017) and Lottie (2020).